target/huntlib/README.md

 ```

 *NOTE: You may have to experiment to find the optimal number of parallel processes for your specific environment.
 Maxing out the number of workers doesn't always give the best performance.*

+## huntlib.sumologic.SumologicDF
+The `SumologicDF()` class searches Sumologic and returns results as a Pandas DataFrame.
+This makes it easier to work with the search results using standard data analysis techniques.

+It follows similar syntax to above.
+See jupyter notebook example in tests directory.

 ## huntlib.domaintools.DomainTools
 The `DomainTools` class allows you to easily perform some common types of calls